gecko0307/dagon/doc/Conf Files.md

 Dagon has a number of built-in *.conf files (`settings.conf`, `render.conf`, `input.conf`, `audio.conf`) that are loaded from each VFS-mounted path.
 User-defined *.conf files (in APPDATA and custom paths) override root ones (in executable directory).

-Built in *.conf files are fully reserved for Dagon's internal mechanisms, and it is not recommended to use them for storing game-specific settings.
+Built-in *.conf files are fully reserved for Dagon's internal mechanisms, and it is not recommended to use them for storing game-specific settings.
 The engine doesn't modify them, so you can implement a visual configurator in your game that modifies these files.

 ## settings.conf